On the Fourier coefficients of critical Gaussian multiplicative chaos: Introduction

-\end{theorem} The $(\log n)^{-1}$ scaling stems from what can loosely be described as a freezing phenomenon, which takes effect as soon as $\gamma\geq 1/\sqrt{2}$ and contributes logarithmic terms in $n$.
-This is explained in Section \ref{sec:method}, which also contains a heuristic explanation of why we believe our bound to be sharp---that is, $|c_n|$ is indeed of the order of $1/\log n$.
+The limit is in probability in the space of Radon measures on $[0,1]$.
+Let $c_n$ denote the $n$-th Fourier coefficient of $\mu$.
+Our main result is the following. \begin{theorem} For any $\alpha<1/4$, the sequence $((\log n)^{\alpha}c_n)_{n\geq 1}$ converges to zero in probability as $n$ tends to infinity. \end{theorem} The polylogarithmic decay stems from what can loosely be described as a freezing phenomenon, which takes effect as soon as $\gamma\geq 1/\sqrt{2}$.
+This is explained in Section \ref{sec:method}, which also contains a heuristic explanation of why we believe the true order of magnitude of $|c_n|$ to be closer to $(\log n)^{-1}$.

 Our proof is based on a second moment estimate for $c_n$ on a good event.
 While the approach is similar in spirit to Berestycki \cite{BerestyckiElementary} and Lacoin's \cite{Lacoin} constructions of subcritical and critical GMC, respectively, the presence of an oscillating factor in the integral defining $c_n$ here introduces significant complications.
-We also require a more delicate notion of ``good" points than in \cite{BerestyckiElementary,Lacoin}, that uses insights from the study of the maximum of log-correlated Gaussian fields, following the works of Bramson--Ding--Zeitouni \cite{BramsonDingZeitouni} and Madaule \cite{Madaule}.
+In particular, we require a more delicate notion of ``good" points than in \cite{BerestyckiElementary,Lacoin}, at which the underlying field $X_t(\theta)$ is controlled at scales $t\geq r_n$, where $r_n$ is a function of the frequency $n$ of the Fourier coefficient at hand.
+Doing so instead of controlling all scales makes the problem more tractable, at the cost of powers of $(\log n)$.
 An overview of the proof is given in Section \ref{sec:method}.

 By comparison, Garban and Vargas bypass the explicit study of $c_n$ (when $\gamma>1/\sqrt{2}$) by appealing to the Riemann-Lebesgue lemma.
 To show that $c_n\to 0$ almost surely, they note that it suffices by the latter to show that $\mu_\gamma^{*d}$ is in $L^1$ for sufficiently large $d$ (where $^{*d}$ denotes $d$-fold convolution).
 Unfortunately, this approach breaks down at criticality as their argument would force one to take $d=\infty$.